-The full annual membership fee is £425 plus a single enrolment fee for new members of £130.
-As a full member you are entitled to appear in the Directory of Services (the Green Book) and in the online Directory of Members.
-This contains the address, and the telephone and fax number of each member, the name of the firm they represent, and their position.
-It is perhaps one of the most significant advantages of belonging to the Association, that faced with a problem involving another jurisdiction, you will have the telephone and fax number of a fellow member practising in that jurisdiction – often someone you will have met and spoken to in the course of one of the Association’s meetings.
-As a member you will also have unlimited and unrestricted access to the other professional and library information on the private pages of our website, which are password protected.
-Members of the Association meet three times a year for a conference and you will have the opportunity to attend all these meetings.
-You will receive the three ITPA Journal publications annually, the ITPA News, and the Directory of Services (the Green Book).
-The Green Book is the essential – and only – world-wide guide to service providers in the field of international tax planning.
-Members are entitled to up to five free entries in the publication which is distributed to five thousand international companies, trusts, and banks each year.
-A full member subscription to the International Tax Planning Association also includes the offer of an annual certificate of membership and a pocket diary.
+The annual membership fee is £425 plus a single enrolment fee for new members of £130.
+Full members are entitled to appear in the online (and password-protected) Directory of Members together with their contact details.
+It is perhaps one of the most significant advantages of belonging to the Association, that faced with a problem involving another jurisdiction, you will have the telephone and fax number of a fellow member practising in that jurisdiction – often someone you will have met and spoken to in the course of one of the Association’s conferences.
+As a member you will also have unlimited and unrestricted access to the other professional and library information on the private pages of our website, which are also password-protected.
+Members are entitled to an annual certificate of membership and the Itpa pocket diary.

 We offer a Subscriber membership to college and university teachers and libraries for £250 for the first year and £140 for the following years.
 This entitles you to receive our three Journals and Itpa News each year and to receive a certificate.

 Students and Trainees

 Membership is open to bona-fide students and trainees without an enrolment fee and at a reduced annual fee of £130.
 Application should be made annually to the Registrar, enclosing evidence of student or trainee status.
-A limited number of bursaries are available for each meeting, to enable students and trainees to attend the meetings at a reduced fee.
+A limited number of bursaries are available for each conference, to enable students and trainees to attend the conferences at a reduced fee.
 A student or trainee awarded a bursary contributes one-third of the attendance fee and the Association contributes the other two-thirds (travel, hotel and other expenses being the responsibility of the student or trainee).
-Application for a bursary should be made to the Membership and Conference Registrar.
+Application for a bursary should be made to the Registrar.
 Student membership entitles you to the same benefits that full members receive with the exception that you are not offered the membership certificate, or the complimentary diary.
-As students you are also not included in the Directory of Members, or in the Directory of Services (the Green Book) which you will not receive.
+As students you are also not included in the Directory of Members, or in the Directory of Services, neither of which you receive.

-We have three meetings a year – with talks in the morning and discussion in the afternoon and opportunities to mix and mingle over coffees, teas, drinks and lunches.
-Details of forthcoming meetings are here.
+We have three conferences a year – with talks and discussion sessions and opportunities to mix and mingle over coffees, teas, drinks and lunches.

-It is virtually impossible to come away from a meeting of the Association not having learned something new and useful, and not having made at least one contact which proves valuable.
+It is virtually impossible to come away from a conference of the Association not having learned something new and useful, and not having made at least one contact which proves valuable.

-Talks given at past meetings are available on the website as summaries and transcripts.
-At the conclusion of each meeting, every member who has an e-mail address receives a summary of the talks given at that meeting.
-The Summaries are also printed in the issue of ITPA News following the meeting, and the Transcripts appear in the next issue of the Itpa Journal, and pending publication, the recordings can be heard via the website.
-The Summaries and Transcripts are an invaluable resource, especially for those members who were unable to attend the original meeting.
+Talks given at past conferences are available on the website as summaries and transcripts.
+At the conclusion of each conference, every member who has an e-mail address receives a summary of the talks given at that conference.
+The Summaries are also printed in the issue of Itpa News following the conference.
+The Transcripts appear in the next issue of the Itpa Journal, and pending publication, the recordings can be heard via the website.
+The Summaries and Transcripts are an invaluable resource, especially for those members who were unable to attend the original conference.
 While the Summaries and Transcripts are necessarily obsolescent, a search of these materials can often reveal a clue to the solution of a difficult problem.

-Between the meetings, members receive the ITPA News and the ITPA Journal.
+Between the conferences, members receive the Itpa News and the Itpa Journal.
 These are published three times a year.
-The ITPA News contains (among other things) a summary of the proceedings of the last meeting and the programme and booking forms for the next two.
-The ITPA Journal has an edited text of the proceedings.
-There are also occasional publications – in 2007, the Private Foundations Handbook and in 2008 (with The Bank of Cyprus) Cyprus Tax Treaties.
-In 2010, the Association published Six Fiscal Fables by Milton Grundy, and in 2013, Retirement Destinations – a tax planner’s guide.
+The Itpa News contains (among other things) a summary of the proceedings of the last conference and the programme and booking forms for the next two.
+The Itpa Journal has an edited text of the proceedings.

-Members are also entitled to a Certificate of Membership.
+Members are also entitled to a Certificate of Membership and a pocket diary.

 - view on our website, or download if he wishes, any part of the Portfolio of Laws, which contains the trust laws and company laws and other relevant laws and tax treaties of the major offshore jurisdictions (and see under Tax Treaties below);

-- be listed on our website in our Directory of Members, which includes the member’s address, fax and telephone numbers and descriptive text, and which may be visited by other members, who are in possession of the passwords;
+- be listed on our website in our Directory of Members, which includes the member’s address, fax and telephone numbers;

 - access and contribute to the Yearbook, where members are encouraged to share their practical knowledge and experience in tax planning issues and legislation;

-- read (or download) verbatim Transcripts of recent papers delivered at ITPA meetings;
+- read (or download) verbatim Transcripts of papers delivered at Itpa conferences;

 - read headnotes and download judgements contained in the International Trust Cases;

-- peruse the programmes for the next two meetings of the Association, and, if he decides to attend, to make a reservation (space permitting);
+- peruse the programmes for the next two conferences of the Association, and, if he decides to attend, to make a reservation (space permitting);

 Conditions of Membership